- Introduction

 - In the pop-up window select widget type;

-- A new widget is created.
+- The new widget is created.

 Exporting Widget